 Nothing could be more boring than running the same route at the same speed in the same direction day after day.
 Talk about kill-me-now!
 This repetitive routine would be a motivation killer for anyone, so don't feel like a failure.
 Boredom just means you're ready for the next level.

 PRO TIP - Visit www.runkeeper.com to pre-plan some new routes and then download the app so you don't get lost.
 Also try sprinting for 30 seconds every 5 minutes to build up some serious quad muscles.
 Another quick fix is to run your regular route in reverse.
 If your regular route is off-camber this change of direction will help balance out your body.

 If you've been doing great for a couple weeks but are suddenly feel lethargic it's because your body needs a break, not because you are getting sick or losing motivation.

-MY TIP - Scale it back for a week and make every run a slow and easy one.
+PRO TIP - Scale it back for a week and make every run a slow and easy one.
 Listen to your body - are your joints creaking and your hamstrings so tight you can't touch your toes?
 YouTube some runner's recovery yoga to help stretch out the kinks and prevent future injuries from happening.
 If you're afraid of losing your momentum, keep psyched by pre-planning some killer workouts for the following week, when you'll be back at it and stronger than ever.